Kansas’ employment forecast could prove fruitful for some, despite looming recession

 “Your ability to move up, and upward mobility to make more wages is really strong.
 And that’s not going to go away even if we have a recession,” said Jeremy Hill, economist and the director of the WSU Center for Economic Development & Business Research.

-Recent moves by OPEC and the Federal Reserve could mean that extra money won’t go quite as far, signaling a recession is becoming more and more likely.
+But recent moves by OPEC and the Federal Reserve could mean that extra money won’t go as far, signaling a recession is becoming more likely.

 “What’s the probability of a recession?
-You know, 2, 3 weeks ago, I thought it was a lot lower.
+You know, two, three weeks ago, I thought it was a lot lower.
 I thought we’d just slow down.
 Earlier this week I thought it was about a 70% chance for a recession, and that’s increasing,” said Hill.

 He believes Wichita and Kansas are going to do better relative to the rest of the country due to some of our underlying sectors.

-Even if a recession becomes a reality in the near future, Hill said job opportunities will probably stick around, especially those in data processing, where jobs are growing and being filled.
+Even if a recession becomes a reality in the near future, Hill said job opportunities will likely stick around, especially those in data processing, where jobs are growing and positions are being filled.

 “There’s no chance of that slowing down, even with a recession and that’s because big data is important for being more efficient for all companies,” said Hill.